Mouthguards are a Must for the Young Athletes in Your Family

 Custom Mouthguards – as Good for the Kids as they are for the Pros

 Custom mouthguards for young athletes are made with the same care and consideration as the custom mouthguards of professional athletes.
-Mouthguards should fit well, be comfortable, and protect without affecting speech and breathing no matter the age of the athlete or the level of competition.
+Mouthguards should fit well, be comfortable, and protect without affecting speech and breathing.
+These rules apply no matter the age of the athlete or the level of competition.

 If your child has trouble with a gag reflex, check to ensure the mouthguard fits well.
 The more a mouthguard moves in the mouth, the more likely it is to create a gag reflex.
 The proper fit takes into consideration that the mouthguard does not extend too far onto the palate (roof of the mouth) or extend past the last tooth.